Skip to content

 }

 The about target is set at creation and cannot be changed.
-On revise, you can update the assertion’s data or active state, but never its about reference:
+On revise, you can update the assertion’s data, but never its about reference (use retract to mark an assertion inactive):

 Terminal window